pcperini-historic/PCDevice/README.md

 > *Discussion*

->> If the value of this property is `YES`, the shared `ITDevice` object posts an `ITDeviceOrientationDidChangeNotification` notification when the device changes orientation.
+>> If the value of this property is `YES`, the shared `PCDevice` object posts an `PCDeviceOrientationDidChangeNotification` notification when the device changes orientation.
->> If the value is `NO`, it generates no orientation notifications.
+>> If the value is `NO`, PC generates no orientation notifications.
 This property has no effect in the Mac OS X environment.

 **iCloudKeyValSyncSupported**